Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Adjust Deductibles Strategically

 Increasing your collision and comprehensive deductibles from $500 to $1,000 can reduce premiums by 15–30%.
-However, ensure you have enough savings to cover the higher out-of-pocket costs if your teen has an accident.
-Learn more about choosing the right deductible.
+However, ensure you have enough savings to cover the higher out-of-pocket cost if your teen has an accident.

 Deductible Warning